-- operation is subscribe_endpoint. - exchange is any value and is used to match the response to the request. - endpoint_id is a unique identifier that an NEA assigns to every iOS device.
-The NEA passes the same value to the Nymi Application, when the NEA invokes the Nymi Application.
+- operation is subscribe\endpoint. - exchange is any value and is used to match the response to the request. - endpoint\id is a unique identifier that your application assigns to every iOS device.
+Your application passes the same value to the Nymi Application, when your application invokes the Nymi Application.

-The subscribe_endpoint operation returns a status code only, no errors are returned.
+The subscribe\endpoint operation returns a status code only, no errors are returned.

 '''

 {

 "operation": "subscribe_endpoint",

-"exchange":"exchange_value",
+"exchange": "exchange_value",

 "payload": {}

 "status": 0,

 "error": {}

 }

 '''

-You can only subscribe an NEA to one endpoint at any given time.
-When you request the subscribe_endpoint operation, the NEA is automatically unsubscribed from the previously subscribed endpoint.
-Any Nymi Bands that were present on the previously subscribed endpoint become absent, and the NEA receives corresponding presence update notifications.
+You can only subscribeyour application to one endpoint at any given time.
+When you request the subscribe\endpoint operation, the NEA is automatically unsubscribed from the previously subscribed endpoint.
+Any Nymi Bands that were present on the previously subscribed endpoint become absent, and your application receives corresponding presence update notifications.
 The NEA will then receive a Bluetooth status notification.
-If the requested Nymi Bluetooth Endpoint has connected successfully and is in a ready state, the NEA will receive a ble_ready notification, followed by presence update notifications for any present bands on that endpoint.
-Otherwise, the NEA will receive an error message.
+If the requested Nymi Bluetooth Endpoint has connected successfully and is in a ready state, your application receives a ble\ready notification, followed by presence update notifications for any present bands on that endpoint.
+Otherwise, your application receives an error message.
 See Bluetooth Notifications for more information about possible error messages.

-Note: The NEA remains subscribed to the requested endpoint_id even if it is not able to connect to that Nymi Bluetooth Endpoint.
-If the Nymi Bluetooth Endpoint becomes ready at a later time (for example, when a user turns on the user terminal), then NEA receives a ble_readyendpoint_id message at that time.
+Note: The NEA remains subscribed to the requested endpoint\id even if it is not able to connect to that Nymi Bluetooth Endpoint.
+If the Nymi Bluetooth Endpoint becomes ready at a later time (for example, when a user turns on the user terminal), then your application receives a ble\readyendpoint\id message at that time.